-- 1. Users of MGS computers do not have permission to install any third party application software because of security reasons. - 2.
-Users of MGS computers do not have permission to access any restricted shared folders because of internal policy requirements. - 3.
+- 1. Users of MGS computers do not have permission to install any third party application software because of security reasons.
+Security software has been upgraded but is an ongoing project for 2020. - 2.
+Users of MGS computers do not have permission to access any restricted shared folders because of internal policy requirements.
+This was maintained in 2019 and will be closely monitored in 2020. - 3.
 Users of MGS computers do not have permission to change any core settings on their computers or any computers on the premises for security reasons.
+This will be maintained in 2020.